firebolt-db/firebolt-db.github.io/docs/loading-data/working-with-external-tables.md

   TYPE = (PARQUET);
 ```

-The query example below creates a dimension table to be the target for data ingestion.
+The query example below creates a dimension table, which will be the target for the data to be ingested.
+The statement defines two additional columns, `source_file_name` and `source_file_timestamp`, to contain metadata values that Firebolt creates automatically for the external table.

 ```sql
 CREATE DIMENSION TABLE my_dim_table_with_metadata